Rihany/Khaled-Alaa---F.T-of-ESD/README.md

 # Khaled-Alaa---F.T-of-ESD
 XIOT Filtration Task of Embedded Systems Development Internship.

-This program and functions implement with C language and working on AVR 32 only.
+This project and its included functions implement with C language and working on AVR 32 only.

 To setup this project you can open it with any IDE work with C and burn hex file to AVR 32 controller.
 I usually use Eclipse with AVR plug.